HomepageInformThe foundation Wilderness International Germany

 Wild nature is a source of inspiration for me and I feel at home there.
 Next to a huge tree in the old-growth forest, on the foggy riverbank or sitting on a mountain - nature helps to recharge my batteries and to experience small and big wonders.
 In the last 20 years I have seen whole forest landscapes disappear, cities and roads have covered lakes and valleys.
 Pristine nature is becoming rarer by the year - at a frightening rate that compels action.
 I love nature and, as part of Wilderness International, I want to fight to ensure that our Earth will continue to be one thing: Wild and beautiful.

 Sustainable change only happens from the bottom up and out of personal conviction.
 I believe in that.
 That's what motivated me to join WI in Dresden as a volunteer 10 years ago.
-Nature conservation is an essential basic attitude for every human being.
-The preservation of biodiversity and the so fragile ecological balance, the preservation of traditional places of living, which protect the climate as well as the culture of indigenous people, the protection of habitats, the prevention of worldwide migration based on hunger and poverty, the reduction of CO2 emissions: All this and much more is contained in the buzzword nature conservation.
-Making this tangible for individuals and motivating both them and entire companies to do so has excited me since my early years at WI.
-I started with networking and supporting projects with students and young people.
-The course of my illness gave me additional time for reflection and showed me what a treasure my own family is, with all its resources and what is worth preserving.
-So I am now fit in preserving and enjoy that very much.
-Since my disability, I have been able to invest the time available to me in a focused manner in my tasks at WI.
-I would like to continue to shape and deepen this.
+Making nature conservation a tangible experience for everyone and even motivating entire companies to do so has excited me since my early years at WI.
+I started with networking and accompanying projects with pupils.
+The course of my illness has given me additional time for reflection.
+Since my disability, I can invest the time available to me in a focused manner in my tasks.
 With transparency.
 With fun.
 With WI.

 I am proud to be part of a movement that is committed to the protection of the primal nature that still exists today, as well as to education for sustainable development of future generations.
 The aim is to raise awareness of our environment as a society and to actively establish climate protection with real solutions for both individuals and companies.
 Making visible the consumption of nature in our lives and at the same time transforming it into environmental protection concepts drives me to push for both permanent nature protection and modern development solutions at Wilderness International.